Gibson's tip-in sends Joplin past Carthage; Eagles' defense stellar in first-ever COC win

 “After the Kickapoo game, we had to do a reboot and talk about playing hard,” Schaake said.
 “Carthage came out in a triangle-and-2 (defense) and took the Wrights out of it.
 I thought we found a way for other guys to step up.
 I thought Terrance played big, just being aggressive.
 Even on the misses, he is active around the basket and tipping the ball.

 “That was a tough game.
-We talked about how Feburary is make or break time.
-Our district is loaded and we need to find a way to win games like that.
-I guess that could be a signature win.”
+We talked about how February is make or break time.
+Our district is loaded and we need to find a way to win games like that."

 In the fourth quarter, Joplin grabbed a quick 37-32 lead after a triple from Always Wright at the 6:52 mark.
 Carthage’s Joel Pugh then executed an old-fashioned three-point play on the ensuing possession to trim the deficit to one.